 7. TGIN Moisture Rich Shampoo – Free of Artificial Preservatives and Detergents

 TGIN is the name to reckon with when it comes to hair care products.
-Founder of TGIN, Chris-Tia Donaldson, has devoted herself to the company and personally supervises every operation in her industries.
+Founder of TGIN, Chris-Tia Donaldson, has devoted herself to the company and personally supervises every operation in her industry.
 Therefore, TGIN has lived up to its name by delivering quality products that are free of artificial preservatives and detergents.

 The product we have at hand is one such product that is free of parabens, sulfates, petroleum, and mineral oils.
 In addition, the process of production was free of animal testing, hence, it is cruelty-free.